joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://www.nytimes.com/2026/08/01/crosswords/spelling-bee-forum.html

-**Search Continues for 6 Climbers After Pakistan Avalanche**\
+**Search Continues for 7 Missing Climbers After Pakistan Avalanche**\
-`Four bodies, including that of an American climber, have been recovered since the avalanche struck on Thursday.
+`Three bodies, including that of an American climber, from a group of 10 were recovered a day after the avalanche struck on Thursday, officials said.
 The fate of renowned mountaineer Nirmal Purja was still unclear.`\
 https://www.nytimes.com/2026/08/01/world/asia/pakistan-avalanche-climbers-purja.html

 **Cómo pronosticar el clima en esta era de tormentas anómalas**\